OfficeDev/office-js-docs-pr/docs/outlook/privacy-and-security.md

 ## Optional connected experiences

 End users and IT admins can turn off [optional connected experiences in Office](/deployoffice/privacy/optional-connected-experiences) desktop and mobile clients.
-For Outlook Add-ins, the impact of disabling the **Optional connected experiences** setting depends on the client but usually means that user-installed add-ins and access to the Office Store are not allowed.
+For Outlook add-ins, the impact of disabling the **Optional connected experiences** setting depends on the client but usually means that user-installed add-ins and access to the Office Store are not allowed.
 Certain Microsoft add-ins that are considered essential or business-critical, and add-ins deployed by an organization's IT admin through [Centralized Deployment](../publish/centralized-deployment.md) will still be available.

-- Windows, Mac: The **Get Add-ins** button is not displayed so users can no longer manage their add-ins or access the Office Store.
+- Windows\*, Mac: The **Get Add-ins** button is not displayed so users can no longer manage their add-ins or access the Office Store.
 - Android, iOS: The **Get Add-ins** dialog shows only admin-deployed add-ins.
 - Browser: Availability of add-ins and access to the Store are unaffected so users can continue to [manage their add-ins](https://support.microsoft.com/office/8f2ce816-5df4-44a5-958c-f7f9d6dabdce), including admin-deployed ones.

+\* For Windows, support is available from version 2009 (build 13127.20296).
+For more details according to your version, see the update history page for [Microsoft 365](/officeupdates/update-history-office365-proplus-by-date) and how to [find your Office client version and update channel](https://support.office.com/article/about-office-what-version-of-office-am-i-using-932788b8-a3ce-44bf-bb09-e334518b8b19).

 For general add-in behavior, see [Privacy and security for Office Add-ins](../concepts/privacy-and-security.md#optional-connected-experiences).